Step 1. Who needs to know about your (new) business

 Step 11.
 Keep up to date

-You can follow the news in your sector through emails, podcasts and texts to your mobile.
-Not sure or you want more information or advice?
-See website below:
+You can follow the news in your sector through emails, podcasts and texts to your mobile by subscribing through the Health and Safety Executive website.

 Ensure you give yourself enough time regularly each month to walk the floor, talk to staff, identify hazards, address failures in controls, etc. If you think this is costly on your time – consider how much time and money will be spent if you have the misfortune to have a serious accident.